Katerina Sakellaropoulou: President of Greece (2020–2025)

 On 15 January 2020, the Greek prime minister, Kyriakos Mitsotakis, nominated her for the post of president of the Hellenic Republic.
 Though she was chosen as a non-partisan candidate, she was an unexpected choice as her progressive politics conflicted with Mitsotakis' centre-right politics.
 She was elected to the post on 22 January 2020 with 261 MPs voting in favour in the 300-seat Parliament.

 Sakellaropoulou took office before the Hellenic Parliament on 13 March of that year in a session with few legislators present, as the country was beginning to be severely affected by the COVID-19 pandemic and the first restrictive measures had been ordered.
 Upon being sworn in, she became the first woman to serve as Greece's president.

-When parliament was unable to form a government in 2023, Sakellaropoulou appointed Ioannis Sarmas as the head of a caretaker government.
+When parliament was unable to form a government in 2023, Sakellaropoulou appointed Ioannis Sarmas, the longest serving chief judge of a Greek high court at the time, as the head of a caretaker government.

 Her presidency garnered praise for her historic role as the first female president, but faced heavy criticism for several issues, notably her perceived inaction concerning the violations of rule of law.
 Her tenure has received some of the lowest levels of popularity in presidential history.